What are the storage methods in Android systems and the storage methods?

 9- Complete the method related to the btnSave button.
 Like the following:

 In the code above, we first define a variable of type String and name n using the following command.

 User input is taken from edtName by Text and stored.

-Finally, the commit () method is used to save the applied changes.
+Finally, the commit () method saves the applied changes.
 Like the following:

 By entering the above code, we say that if shPref has a name, it will get its value using the getString method and then display it on the edtName widget using the setText method.

-By inserting the above code, if something is not already saved in the Name field, it will display the phrase "Name not saved!"
+If something is not already saved in the Name field by inserting the above code, it will display the phrase "Name not saved!"
 When displaying it in the edtName widget.